Jack Thompson (activist): Relationship with the gaming industry and gamers

 Thompson's "high-profile crusades" have made him an enemy of video game aficionados.
-On occasion, Thompson has sparred directly with the gaming industry and its fans.
-In 2005, he wrote an open letter to Entertainment Software Association president Doug Lowenstein, making what he described as "a modest video game proposal" (an allusion to the title of Jonathan Swift's satirical essay, A Modest Proposal) to the video game industry: Thompson said he would donate $10,000 to a charity designated by Take-Two CEO Paul Eibeler if any video game company would create a game including the scenario he described in the letter.
-The scenario called for the main character, whose son was killed by a boy who played violent video games, to murder a number of industry executives (including one modeled on Eibeler) and go on a killing spree at the Electronic Entertainment Expo.
-Video game fans promptly began working to take Thompson up on his offer, resulting in the game I'm O.K – A Murder Simulator, among others.
-Afterwards, he claimed that his proposal was satire, and refused to make the promised donation.

 Mike Krahulik (left) and Jerry Holkins (right) stepped in to donate $10,000 to charity in Thompson's stead.

 In response, Jerry Holkins and Mike Krahulik, the creators of gaming webcomic Penny Arcade and of the children's charity Child's Play, stepped in to make the donation instead, writing in the memo field of their cheque, "For Jack Thompson, Because Jack Thompson Won't."
 Afterwards, Thompson tried unsuccessfully to get Seattle police and the FBI to investigate Holkins and Krahulik for orchestrating "criminal harassment" of him through articles on their site.
 Other webcomics have regularly incorporated references to Thompson, alluding to this incident as well as others.

 In 2006, two Michigan gamers began a project dubbed "Flowers for Jack", soliciting donations to deliver a massive floral arrangement to Thompson's office.
 The flowers were delivered in February along with a letter aimed at opening a dialogue between Thompson and the video gaming community.
 Thompson rejected this overture and forwarded the flowers to some of his industry foes, with such comments as "Discard them along with the decency you discarded long ago.
 I really don't care.
 Grind them up and smoke them if you like."